Zalexanninev15/NoADS_RU/README.md

 ## System requirements

-• For Linux distros: Mint/Ubuntu/Debian, possibly others
+- For Linux distros: Mint/Ubuntu/Debian, Manjaro (without Installer)
-• Additional: Internet (only for Installer)
+- Additional: Internet (only for Installer)

 ## Instruction for use